Compact moduli spaces for slope-semistable sheaves: Preliminaries

 \subsection{Extension of sections on weakly normal spaces}

 We quickly recall some notions motivated by the first Riemann extension theorem.
-For more information and proofs of the fundamental classical results the reader is referred for example to \cite[Appendix to Chap.~2]{Fischer} and \cite[Sect.~I.7]{KollarRatCurves}. \begin{defi} Let $X$ be a reduced complex space, and $U \subset X$ an open subset.
+For more information see \cite[Appendix to Chap.~2]{Fischer} and \cite[Sect.~I.7]{KollarRatCurves}. \begin{defi} Let $X$ be a reduced complex space, and $U \subset X$ an open subset.
 A continuous function $f \colon U \to \mathbb{C}$ is called \emph{$c$-holomorphic} if its restriction $f|_{U_{\mathrm{reg}}}$ to the regular part of $U$ is holomorphic.
 This defines a sheaf $\widehat{\mathscr{O}}_X$ of $c$-holomorphic functions.
-A reduced complex space is called \emph{weakly normal} if $\widehat{\mathscr{O}}_X = \mathscr{O}_X$, i.e., if any weakly holomorphic function is in fact holomorphic. \end{defi} \begin{defi} A variety $X$ is \emph{weakly normal} if and only if the associated (reduced) complex space $X^{an}$ is weakly normal in the sense of Definition~\ref{Defi:weaklynormalcomplexspace} above. \end{defi} Note that by \cite[Prop.~2.24]{LeahyVitulli} and \cite[Cor.~6.13]{GrecoTraverso}, a variety is weakly normal in the sense of Definition~\ref{Defi:weaklynormalvariety} above if and only if it is weakly normal in the sense of \cite[Def.~2.4]{LeahyVitulli} if and only if it is seminormal in the sense of \cite[Def.~1.2]{GrecoTraverso}.
+A reduced complex space is called \emph{weakly normal} if $\widehat{\mathscr{O}}_X = \mathscr{O}_X$, i.e. if any $c$-holomorphic function is in fact holomorphic. \end{defi} \begin{defi} A variety $X$ is \emph{weakly normal} if and only if the associated (reduced) complex space $X^{an}$ is weakly normal in the sense of Definition~\ref{Defi:weaklynormalcomplexspace} above. \end{defi} Note that by \cite[Prop.~2.24]{LeahyVitulli} and \cite[Cor.~6.13]{GrecoTraverso}, a variety is weakly normal in the sense of Definition~\ref{Defi:weaklynormalvariety} above if and only if it is weakly normal in the sense of \cite[Def.~2.4]{LeahyVitulli} if and only if it is seminormal in the sense of \cite[Def.~1.2]{GrecoTraverso}.

-\begin{propnot} For any algebraic variety/reduced complex space $X$ there exists a \emph{weak normalisation}; i.e., a weakly normal algebraic variety/complex space $X^{wn}$ together with a finite, surjective map $\eta \colon X^{wn} \to X$ enjoying the following universal property: if $Y$ is any weakly normal algebraic variety/complex space together with a regular/holomorphic map $\psi\colon Y \to X$, there exists a uniquely determined regular/holomorphic map $\hat \psi\colon Y \to X^{wn}$ that fits into the following commutative diagram:
+Proofs of the assertions of the following proposition are contained in \cite[Proposition I.7.2.3]{KollarRatCurves} and in \cite[Sect.~2.30]{Fischer}. \begin{propnot} For any algebraic variety/reduced complex space $X$ there exists a \emph{weak normalisation}; i.e., a weakly normal algebraic variety/complex space $X^{wn}$ together with a finite, surjective map $\eta \colon X^{wn} \to X$ enjoying the following universal property: if $Y$ is any weakly normal algebraic variety/complex space together with a regular/holomorphic map $\psi\colon Y \to X$, there exists a uniquely determined regular/holomorphic map $\hat \psi\colon Y \to X^{wn}$ that fits into the following commutative diagram:

-If $X$ is a separated scheme of finite type (or complex space), then by slight abuse of notation the reduced weakly normal scheme (or complex space, respectively) $\bigl(X_{red}\bigr)^{wn}$ will also be denoted by $X^{wn}$. \end{propnot} \begin{rem} For any complex space $X$, the normalisation map $\eta\colon X^{wn} \to X$ is a homeomorphism. \end{rem}
+If $X$ is a separated scheme of finite type (or complex space), then by slight abuse of notation the reduced weakly normal scheme (or complex space, respectively) $\bigl(X_{red}\bigr)^{wn}$ will also be denoted by $X^{wn}$. \end{propnot} \begin{rem} For any complex space $X$, the normalisation map $\eta\colon X^{wn} \to X$ is a homeomorphism, see \cite[Sect.~2.29]{Fischer} for the proof. \end{rem}